Site wide notice

 • Patrons are not to change the settings on the 3D printer at any time.
 These settings have been configured based on appropriate settings for the printer.
 If you require assistance, ask a staff member or volunteer.

-• Staff reserve the right to cancel a print job at any time or to refuse to print items if it violate Stratford Public Library policies, are harmful, or are unlawful.
+• Staff reserve the right to cancel a print job at any time or to refuse to print items if they violate Stratford Public Library policies, are harmful, or are unlawful.

 • Print jobs are limited to 2.5 hours